mtimjones/7drl/README.md

 - [ ]  Add the secret door to escape.

-- [ ]  Add a function for distance between objects.
+- [x]  Add a function for distance to player.

 - [ ]  Two types of enemies in the environment.
 Animals, that can restore health and Protectors that carry artifacts (harder to kill).